Teaching 'The New Jim Crow'

 - Explain the difference between the intent of our words and the impact of our words.
 Go back to the examples shared in step one, and ask students to compare the intent and the impact of words used in those situations.

 - Tell students that when we talk about racial issues, such as those that will be raised in The New Jim Crow, the way we say things to classmates can matter as much, or more, than what we mean.

-- Have student volunteers read the following scenario, as you pause to ask questions along the way:
+- Have student volunteers read the scenario below, as you pause to ask questions along the way.

 - Explain that in sensitive and difficult conversations we have to be mindful of the impact our words will have on others.
 We also have to be understanding of the fact that the way another person’s words make us feel may not be what they intended.